Jump to content

 Where our stories come alive

-Small upright kelp basket, woven from thin strips of brown bull kelp which have hardened into its current shape as the organic material dried from exposure to air.
+A small upright kelp basket, woven from thin strips of brown bull kelp which have hardened into its current shape.

 The Aboriginal Collection from Tasmania 2003 comprises seventy-seven items representing twenty-four individuals/organisations.
 The collection features a range of materials including shell necklaces, kelp crafts, woven baskets, carved tools and weapons, postcards, clothing and contemporary artwork.
 As one of the key aims was to capture a cross section of Tasmanian Aboriginal life and culture in 2003, the items have all been recently made or produced and are in good condition.